Istanbul Food Guide

 Galata Tower at night from Büyük Hendek street

-Within walking distance of the largest synagogue in Turkey, the Neve Shalom Synagogue, is the famous tower once the tallest building in Constantinople.
+Within walking distance of the largest synagogue in Turkey, the Neve Shalom Synagogue, stands the famous tower that was once the tallest building in Constantinople.

-Allegedly the Galata Tower is the spot where Hezârfen Ahmed Çelebi built his artificial wings and flew.
+Allegedly, Galata Tower is the spot where Hezârfen Ahmed Çelebi strapped on his artificial wings and flew.
 We wouldn’t recommend following his example.
-Instead, why not eat in the restaurant on the upper floors.
+The upper floors hold a restaurant if you’d rather sit down with the view.

 4. Rahmi M. Koç Museum

-The man who paid the highest taxes in Turkey in 2013 and one of the most successful businessmen of Turkey, decided to open his museum in Istanbul.
-His inspiration was a visit to the Henry Ford Museum.
+The man who paid the highest taxes in Turkey in 2013, and one of the country’s most successful businessmen, decided to open his own museum in Istanbul after a visit to the Henry Ford Museum.

-In 1991, he bought a derelict spot and named it after himself.
-Now, the museum is focused on industry, transport, and communication.
-The museum’s location on the historic site was once used to host the anchors during the reign of Sultan Ahmed III (1703-1730).
+In 1991, he bought a derelict site and named the museum after himself.
+It focuses on industry, transport, and communication, and most of the collection comes from Rahmi M. Koç’s personal holdings.
+The historic site was once used to host the anchors during the reign of Sultan Ahmed III (1703 to 1730).

 5. Pera Museum

-If you have an interest in the arts, you should visit.
-Founded in 2005 by the Kıraç Foundation, the gallery is still in its early years but already has a strong identity.
-It focuses on Orientalism in 19th-century art.
-However, it does have other themes for its exhibitions, such as the Anatolian weights and measures, the Kütahya tiles and ceramics, and, of course, famed artist Osman Hamdi Bey’s works.
+If you have an interest in the arts, visit.
+Founded in 2005 by the Kıraç Foundation, the gallery is still young but already has a strong identity.
+It focuses on Orientalism in 19th-century art, alongside exhibitions such as Anatolian weights and measures, Kütahya tiles and ceramics, and the works of Osman Hamdi Bey.

-The building is located in one of the many side streets of Istiklal Avenue and is near Taksim square.
+The building sits on one of the side streets off Istiklal Avenue, near Taksim Square.

 6. Taksim square and Republic statue

-Named after a reservoir, the history of this spot goes back to the era of Sultan Mahmud the Hunchback (the 1730s).
+Named after a reservoir, the history of this spot goes back to the era of Sultan Mahmud the Hunchback in the 1730s.
 The long pedestrian avenue, Istiklal Street, ends here (or starts?).
-Though it has so many wonderfully designed buildings, this spot is famous for its demonstrations, parades, events.
-It’s also famous for its nightlife.
-You’ll find people gathering at night to welcome the new year.
-The nostalgic trams start here and terminate near Tünel, the second oldest subway system after London.
+The square is known for its demonstrations, parades, and events, and for its nightlife.
+Crowds gather here at night to welcome the new year.
+The nostalgic trams start here and terminate near Tünel, the second oldest subway system after London’s.

-The Republic statue was built by Italian Sculptor, Pietro Canonica, with funds from the public.
+The Republic statue was built by the Italian sculptor Pietro Canonica with funds from the public.
 It depicts the founding fathers of Turkey.

-Taksim Square and the Republic statue is the ‘meeting spot’ where locals meet up with their friends before visiting one of the many shops or restaurants in this district.
+Taksim Square and the Republic statue serve as the meeting spot where locals find their friends before heading to the shops and restaurants of the district.

 7. Çiçek Pasajı